Nolij/Zume/README.md

 #### Q: Where is the config?

 A: You'll find the config at `.minecraft/config/zume.json5`.
-You need to re-launch the game after modifying it for your changes to apply.
-I plan to eventually add some way of reloading this config file and modifying it in game at some point in the future (potentially a UI, maybe some client-side commands), but for now this is what is supported.
+You can modify the file while the game is running, and the config will be automatically reloaded.

 #### Q: What kind of weird license is this?